hashicorp/packer/website/source/docs/post-processors/ucloud-import.html.md

  The Packer UCloud Import post-processor takes the RAW, VHD, VMDK, or qcow2 artifact from various builders and imports it to UCloud customized image list for UHost Instance.

 ~> **Note**  Some regions don't support image import.
-You may refer to [ucloud console](https://console.ucloud.cn/uhost/uimage) for detail.
-If you want to import to such regions, please import the image in `cn-bj2` at first, and then copying the image to the target region.
+You may refer to [ucloud console](https://console.ucloud.cn/uhost/uimage) for more detail.
+If you want to import to unsupported regions, please import the image in `cn-bj2` first, and then copy the image to the target region.

 ## How Does it Work?